 Availability and Price

 Usually, the price per kilogram of PLA Filaments is at $19USD.
-There are many brands of PLA filaments in the market that are readily available.
+There are many brands of PLA thermoplastics in the market that are readily available.
 Thus, you have a lot of options to choose from.

 Again, to check the performance of these brands, go to forums where you can read customer reviews before buying.
 This will help you greatly in deciding which brand has the best reputation.